TyranR/zabbix-dune-monitoring/README.md

 - `dune.playback_speed`, `dune.playback_duration`, and `dune.playback_position` use `Discard value` when the corresponding JSON field is absent, so graphs may show gaps outside playback.
 - `dune.playback_progress_pct` returns `0%` when playback progress cannot be calculated.
 - `dune.playback_caption` is the **current now-playing** field and returns `-` outside playback.
-- `dune.last_played_title` is a separate long-history field that stores the last observed playback title.
+- `dune.last_played_title` is a separate long-history field that stores the last observed playback title and uses `Discard unchanged` to avoid repeated identical history rows during playback.
 - `dune.playback_state` returns `stopped` outside playback so the dashboard does not keep a stale `playing` value.
 - `dune.playback_current_bitrate` returns `0 bps` outside playback so the dashboard does not keep a stale bitrate value.
 - `dune.subtitles_track` may contain `-1` when Dune reports that subtitles are available but currently not selected.